yodzeb/paractf/README.md

 Teams are made of members.
 No limit on the number of Teams / Igame

 ### Team Members
 Mostly explicit.
+These are the pilots.
+Not that each one receive a unique password when joining a game, that will act as a vlaidation key for updating his/her position.

 ### Scoring systems
 #### Introduction
 Scoring systems are abstracted for evolution.
 For now 2 are available.
-In general, implementing a scoring system requires to implement 2 function:
+In general, implementing a scoring system requires to implement 2 functions:
 - score_latest_update > get a quick latest update for the client's view to update (especially on Flags' statuses)
 - score_igame > Get teams's final score (or at least the latest ones)